All Episodes

 And yet they're still going to vote him in.

-I really hope not, because his policies are really bad.
+I really hope not because his policies are really bad.

-I just I just hope he doesn't win, but it looks like he's going to.
+I just hope he doesn't win, but it looks like he's going to.

-He has very disastrous policies, and in some cases they're really hilarious.
+And in some cases, they're really hilarious.

-This is the twelfth one.
+This is the 12th one.

 It's a wonderful series.